HelpGiveThanks/HGTconfiguration/README.md

 1. Select the 'Users & security' tab.
 1. Scroll down to 'New user accounts' and select 'All new user accounts will be created by an admin' option.
 This will keep strangers from setting up accounts on your website until you are ready, if ever, to allow strangers to create accounts.
 1. Click the 'save' button (bottom right).
-1. Select 'Email communication' (2nd from the bottom, left menu column).
+1. Select 'Email communication' (left menu column, 2nd item from the bottom).

      The main reason to set this up now is to insure that if you forget your password TBG will be able to send you a new one via its forgot password button, which is only enabled if you configure this email module.
 1. Change the 'Enable outgoing email notifications' option from 'No' to 'Yes'.